felixge/sqlbench/README.md

     	Print version and exit.
 ```

+### How It Works

+sqlbench runs a loop that keeps executing the given SQL files sequentially, measuring their execution times.
+By default the execution time is measured by prefixing the query with `EXPLAIN ANALYZE` and capturing the total `Execution Time` for it.

+If the `-m client` flag is given, the time is measured using the wallclock time of sqlbench which includes query planning and network overhead.

+The filenames `init.sql` and `destroy.sql` are special, and are executed once before and after the benchmark respectively.
+They can be used to setup or teardown tables, indexes, etc..

 ## Tutorial

 Let's say you want to compare three different queries for computing the running total of all numbers from 1 to 1000.
 Your first idea is to use a window function: